coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

      only for integers or non-negative integers, and the given number has a fractional or exponent part or is negative.

+   .. exn:: int63 are only non-negative numbers.

+      :n:`Int63.int` are unsigned integers.

+   .. exn:: overflow in int63 literal @bigint

+      The constant is too big to fit into an unsigned 63-bit integer :n:`Int63.int`.

    .. exn:: @qualid__parse should go from Number.int to @type or (option @type).
 Instead of Number.int, the types Number.uint or Z or Int63.int or Number.number could be used (you may need to require BinNums or Number or Int63 first).